This post may contain affiliate links. Please read our disclosure policy.

 - Cilantro: grab a handful of cilantro and add in.

 Cream cheese is the most popular option.
-You could also serve it on top of a creamy brie.
-Serve with some crackers for scooping.
+It can also be served on top of a creamy brie.
+Serve with some crackers on the side for scooping.

 - Rinse and dry the cranberries, remove all that are mushy or bruised.